acdh-oeaw/Teaching_CBS4DH/lectures/files.md

 * Path separators:
   * `\` (Windows non-bash),
-  * `/` (Unix, Mac)
+  * `/` (Unix, Mac but works in pretty many places in Windows as well)

 * Characters allowed in file and folder names
-  * Differ between operating systems or even filesystems, e.g. `windows:will:not:read:it.txt` is a valid file name under Linux but not under Windows
+  * Differ between operating systems or even filesystems, e.g. `windows:will:not:store:it.txt` is a valid file name under Linux but not under Windows
-  * Some characters are allowed by may require special handling in the cli, e.g. a space.
+  * Some characters are allowed but may require special handling in the cli, e.g. a space.
+    > 1. Rename any file in a way its name contains a space
+    > 2. Try to copy it in the cli now.
+    >    How to do it properly?
   * To be on the safe side avoid characters other then letters, digits, a dot, an underscore and a dash.

 ## Keep your data Opened Data